Dmytro Kukharchuk: Political activity

-Since 2016 he has been a member of the Supreme Council of the political party National Corps, heads the Cherkasy regional branch of the party.
+Since 2016 he has been a member of the Supreme Council of the far-right political party National Corps, heads the Cherkasy regional branch of the party.
 He worked as an assistant on a voluntary basis for the deputy Andriy Biletsky.

-In January 2018, he organized the blocking of the rostrum at the session Cherkasy City Council, which 4 times in a row could not approve the budget.
-As a result of the blockade, there was a significant media resonance and the budget was approved.
+In January 2018, he organized the storming of the Cherkasy City Council's chambers by Azov Battalion affiliates.
+The council had been blocking the budget, alleging that it contained 70 million Hryvnias in poorly-accounted-for spending.
+Masked men wearing Azov insignia stormed the council chamber, forcing them to pass the budget.
+At least one councilor was assaulted during the incident.

 In 2019, he ran for 9th Ukrainian Verkhovna Rada as a self-nominated candidate and member of the National Corps party in the Electoral District 194 constituency.

-In March 2019, he took part in the actions of the National Corps against President Petro Poroshenko (also known as the "campaign against pig farmers").
-He was the organizer and direct participant in the blockade of the presidential motorcade in Cherkasy.
-Kukharchuk was detained during the rally.
+In March 2019, he took part in the actions of the National Corps against President Petro Poroshenko.
+He was the organizer and direct participant in a riot which the presidential motorcade in Cherkasy.
+22 police officers were injured in the riot, with 18 of them needing hospitalization.
+Kukharchuk was arrested for having planned the riot.

-On September 25, 2020, the TEC was registered as a candidate for Cherkasy mayor from the National Corps party.
+On September 25, 2020, he was registered with the TEC as a candidate for Cherkasy mayor for the National Corps party.
 He took the third place.

-Political imprisonment
+Imprisonment

-On August 14, 2021, he took part in a National Corps protest on Bankova Street, during which clashes with National Police of Ukraine took place.
-A criminal case (the so-called "Cherkasy Veterans Case") was opened against the most active participants in those events (including Dmytro Kukharchuk).
+On August 14, 2021, he took part in a National Corps riot on Bankova Street aiming to force the Ukrainian government to cut off water supplies to occupied Crimea.
+Nation Corps members clashed with the National Police of Ukraine; 8 police officers were injured in the clashes.
+After the main riot had concluded, two journalists were assaulted by National Corps members.
+Subsequently, Kukharchuk publicly cut his arm veins near the Pechersk Police Department in protest of the "persecution of veterans."

+A criminal case was opened against the National Corps leaders who organized the riot (including Dmytro Kukharchuk).
 On August 30, 2021, Pechersk District Court of Kyiv remanded in custody (without bail) as a precautionary measure for Dmytro Kukharchuk and Oleg Dovbysh (also a veteran Azov Regiment, leader of the Cherkasy movement Ultras).

-Shortly before that, Dmytro Kukharchuk publicly cut his arm veins near the Pechersk Police Department in protest of the "persecution of veterans."

-The National Corps calls the detention of "Cherkasy veterans" political repression against their political force.
+Prosecutors were concerned Kukharchuk could escape or attempt to intimidate witnesses.

 In September 2021, while in pre-trial detention, he became a candidate for People's Deputies in 197 constituencies in Cherkasy region.